Patchethium/Anthium/README.md

 ### Install dependencies

-Since the web demo needs flask installed, which recommends you to work with it in a virtual env, you may want to create one with:
+Since the web demo needs flask installed, which recommends you to work with it in a virtual environment, you may want to create one with:

 ```shell
 # create